-New York City isn’t just Times Square, however, and every neighborhood has something amazing to offer.
+New York City isn't just Times Square, however, and every neighborhood has something amazing to offer.
 What about a walking tour of sweet shops in the West Village?
 Walking over the Brooklyn Bridge?
 Touring the Statue of Liberty and Ellis Island or taking in the view from Top of the Rock?
-And if you find yourself here during the summer months, check local papers and websites for free concerts in the parks - they happen almost daily!.
+And if you find yourself in NYC during the summer months, check local papers and websites for free concerts in the parks - they happen almost daily!.

 Other family entertainment ideas:.